-This is the first semester of the introductory course in physical chemistry.
+This is the first semester of the introductory course in Physical chemistry.
 Areas

-of study include quantum mechanics: history, Bohr atom, Schrödinger Equation, particle
+of study include quantum mechanics: history, Bohr atom, Schrodinger Equation, particle

 in a box, rigid rotor, simple harmonic Oscillator, hydrogen atom, MO theory; classical

-thermodynamics: Gibbs chemical potential, phase equilibria, electrochemistry, irreversible
+thermodynamics: Gibbs chemical potential, phase equilibria electrochemistry, irreversible

 This is a first course in analytical chemistry emphasizing the basic concepts and